jeremytammik/RevitLookup/README.md

 at [lookupbuilds.com](https://lookupbuilds.com)
 using [Jenkins](https://jenkins.io/index.html) in
 a multi-branch project configuration to build all branches and tags from the GitHub repository.
-The output is dual-signed with the Build Informed certificate, zipped and published to a Amazon S3 bucket.
+The output is dual-signed with the Build Informed certificate, zipped and published to an Amazon S3 bucket.
 For more information, please refer to the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [CI for RevitLookup](https://forums.autodesk.com/t5/revit-api-forum/ci-for-revit-lookup/m-p/6947111).